drunkleen/leenfetch/leenfetch.1.md

 Configuration is handled via human-friendly RON files, with detailed comments to guide users through all available options.

+leenfetch can also accept **piped input** to render as ASCII art.
+This allows users to display custom text logos via standard input.

 ## OPTIONS
 - `-v`, `--version`
   Print version information and exit.